beastrc/learn-web3_dapp/markdown/the_graph/SUBGRAPH_QUERY.md

 Now, it's time to enjoy the result of your work!
 Click on the button on the right, and say hello to the Punks!

 ![punks](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/the-graph/query-01.png)

-## 🏁 Conclusion

-Nice, you made it!
-What did you think?

-If you have any feedback, reach out on [Discord](https://figment.io/devchat)!

-If you want to keep learning about The Graph, we have more advanced tutorials on [Figment Learn](https://learn.figment.io/protocols/thegraph).